jadecobra/python_tdd_exercises/source/person factory.rst

        def test_person_factory(self):
            self.assertEqual(person.factory(), None)

-the terminal updates to show a ``ModuleNotFoundError`` and we add it to our list of exceptions encountered
+the terminal updates to show a ``ModuleNotFoundError`` and I add it to the list of exceptions encountered

 .. code-block:: python